GFCI (Ground Fault Circuit Interrupter) Electrical Safety Concept

 GFCI (Ground fault circuit interrupter) according to Wikipedia is a device that shuts off an electric power circuit when it detects that current is flowing along an unintended path, such as through water or a person.
 It is used to reduce the risk of electric shock, which can cause the heart to stop or cause burns.
 Ground fault circuit interrupter is also called Residual Current Device (RCD).

-Electric shock has been identified as the greatest risk involved with electrical equipment use.
-Severe electric shock can lead to burns, electrocution and death.
-The role of the GFCI is the reduce the risk of this electric shock, thereby protecting individuals.
+Since electric shock has been identified as the greatest risk involved with electrical equipment use, and severe electric shock can lead to burns, electrocution, and death; the role of the GFCI is to reduce the risk of this electric shock, thereby protecting individuals.

 How GCFI Works